× FreshBooks App Logo

 Conclusion

-FAQs on LLC Tax Classifications
+FAQs on Tax Classification for LLC

 What is the best tax classification for an LLC?

-What is LLC tax classification on W9?
+What is LLC tax classification on Form W-9?

-The W-9 is an Internal Revenue Service (IRS) form that LLCs must prepare for contracting parties at their request.
-Within that form, the LLC owner must specify its company’s tax classification for legal purposes.
+Form W-9 is an Internal Revenue Service (IRS) form that LLCs must prepare for contracting parties at their request.
+Within that form, the LLC owner must specify its companyā€™s tax classification for legal purposes.
+For detailed instructions on completing the W-9 form for an LLC, please consult our guide, ā€˜How to Fill Out a W-9 for LLC.

 How do I know what classification my LLC is?